Daniel-Railsback/Public_ReadME/Qodex/SOWs/infra_sow1.md

 - **🌟 Improved User Experience:** Elevates user engagement with AI support.
 - **🤖 Operational Efficiency:** Less time used on user training.

+### Notes

+Add the following with more detail:

+Rework Cert for lets encrypt to prevent rotation of certs every year Rework SQL connection string deployment on AKS to use managed Identity instead Rework ADO agents.
+Create pods spin up spin down to save money